European conference 36th European Mustelid Colloquium

 Join us in Poland for the 36th European Mustelid Colloquium

-VWT is delighted to be working in partnership with the Mammal Research Institute Polish Academy of Sciences and Białowieża Ecology Conference to plan next year's European Mustelid Colloquium, which will be held in Poland.
+VWT is delighted to be working in partnership with the Mammal Research Institute Polish Academy of Sciences and Białowieża Ecology Conference to plan our next year European Mustelid Colloquium, which will be held in Poland in October 2026.

 Partnerships